verbb/formie/docs/guides/submissions-workflows/submission-workflow-and-stages-explained.md

 If you are unsure, start with the smallest hook.
 The two lifecycle events cover the common page-step and finished-form cases.
 Element events are the broadest; stage and task events are the escape hatch for a named slot in the pipeline.

-## When you are ready to implement
+## When You Are Ready to Implement

 The [Submission Workflow](/developers/submission-workflow) developer reference has: